christiankay/SDC_projects_P2_deep_traffic_signs/writeup_template.md

 As a first step, I decided to convert the images to grayscale because in a direct comparision with three color images, the prediction performance was higher.

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a traffic sign image before and after grayscaling & normalization.

 ![alt text][image2] ![alt text][image9]